Send the link below via email or IMCopy

 Music of the middle ages started to change greatly with the insurgence of

-melodic music.
-Theses composers could take great liberties in the thirteen and fourteen centuries.
-The movement soon spread to Italy and accross Europe.
+melodically driven music.
+These composers could take great liberties in the thirteenth and fourteen centuries.
+The movement soon spread to Italy and across Europe.

 Characteristics of music

 -The words of vocal music were more important than the sound.

 -Music was written to compliment the meaning of the text. (text painting)

 Texture is largely polyphonic

 Catholic Mass - FORM

 Motet (a polyphonic or homophonic work set to Latin text not found in the Mass)